High Availability Clustering

 Mule ESB High Availability

-MuleSoft offers Mule Enterprise Service Bus, the world’s most widely used integration platform for creating connectivity between applications on-premise and in the cloud.
+MuleSoft offers Mule Enterprise Service Bus, the world’s most widely used integration platform for creating connectivity between applications on-premises and in the cloud.
 Not only is Mule ESB architected to deliver robust integration solutions, it is designed to deliver in both high throughput and highly distributed environments.

 Mule ESB is trusted by 35% of the Global 500 to deliver 100% uptime for ultra high performance use cases and mission critical applications.
 MuleSoft offers two version of this product, Community and Enterprise.
 Mule ESB Enterprise’s high availability clustering is structured in an active-active model that ensures that no single server functions as the primary server, enabling all servers within the cluster are able to take over when another node fails.
 This load balancing structure allows Mule ESB Enterprise to offer a number of advantages to businesses: